keymanapp/keyman/CONTRIBUTING.md

 Keyman is a complex project that spans six different platforms, with many a variety of components on each platform.
 We have chosen to host the Keyman project in the [keymanapp/keyman](https://github.com/keymanapp/keyman) monorepo, but [keyboard layouts](https://github.com/keymanapp/keyboards) and [lexical models](https://github.com/keymanapp/lexical-models) are stored in their own repositories.

 * Issues relating to the Keyman apps and their interactions with operating systems or other apps should be opened in the Keyman repo
-* For keyboard-specific or model-specific issues, open issues in the corresponding respository.
+* For keyboard-specific or model-specific issues, open issues in the corresponding repository.
 * The Keyman websites are also hosted in their own repositories.
 Contributions, including issues and pull requests can be opened against these repositories also.
 * Product documentation for the Keyman app is hosted in the Keyman app repository, and replicated to the help.keyman.com repository.